philliplab/MochModel4/test/MochModel4Tests.md

 When the treatment coverage rate approach is used to assign treatment, it should be a step function with the majority of the transitions happening at time 0.01.
 Then much smaller steps at 1.01, 2.01, .... (depending on how the treeatment coverage rate fluctuates)

 If the weibull transition is used, then the KM curve should look like a weibull curve.
+A red line will show the curve constructed from the input paramters.

 [To Summary Table](#summary_tab_link)

 ```
 ## [1] "AllInfectedNoMortality"
-## [1] 1
 ```

 ![plot of chunk unnamed-chunk-23](figure/unnamed-chunk-231.png)